Maureen McNamara Best

 Kelly grew up in northern Wisconsin and graduated from the University of Wisconsin-Madison with a B.S. in Rural Sociology.
 Her main passions are travel, food, and farming.
 After graduating, she backpacked through Europe for three months.
 Upon returning, she worked in restaurants until being accepted as an intern on an educational farm run by Heifer International in Massachusetts.
 There she fell in love with farming, teaching, and her now husband, Daniel.
 After two years of apprenticing on a farm in California, Kelly and Daniel moved back to Daniel’s hometown of Roanoke to figure out their next move and never left!
 When Kelly isn’t at work, she is typically working on her small farm, lovingly called Truffula Farm, in SE Roanoke, with her husband and daughter.

-Maureen (Mo) McGonagle was born in Arlington, Virginia, and has spent the past 13 years living and working in the New River Valley.
+Maureen (Mo) McGonagle was born in Arlington, VA, and spent 13 years living and working in the New River Valley.
 Through her combined experiences working on a small-scale vegetable farm, working with local food access initiatives through the Blacksburg Farmers Market, and working with community gardens through the New River Health District, Maureen has cultivated a deep passion for alternative food systems as a mechanism for environmental and social sustainability.
 As a graduate from Virginia Tech with both a B.A. in Humanities, Science, and the Environment, and a M.S. in Agriculture, Leadership, and Community Education, Maureen is excited to harness her academic understanding of global food systems, and apply it in a local and regional context.
 In her free time, Maureen enjoys gardening, cooking, hiking with her dog, running, meditation, and playing music.
-She is excited to relocate to Roanoke, and call the Star City home.

 Christina Nifong

 Christina has worked as a journalist and food writer in North Carolina, Atlanta, and Boston.
 She landed in Roanoke in 2006, where her need to feed her growing family in a nutritious and sustainable way sparked a love of local food that has not waned.
 Christina, her husband, and their three kids sold lettuce and herbs at the Grandin Village Farmers Market during the market’s first summer.
 She served on LEAP’s Board from 2018-2020.
-She’s excited for the opportunity to tell LEAP’s story to a wider audience.
+Since 2021, she has enjoyed sharing the story of LEAP as widely as possible.

 Frances West